mdUddin333/Ecommerce-Store/README.md

 https://github.com/mdUddin333/Ecommerce-Store.git

 # Usage
-*
 * Register for the account .
 * Login to their account.
+* Click on "Product details" on the navigation bar to view all products.
-* Click on "Add Reimbursement" to add a new request.Input all required field for the form.
+* Click on "Add Cart" to add the product on the cart
+* Click on "remove" to delete the products from the cart.
-* Click on "View All Reimbursement" to view all the request.
+* Click on "checkout" to place the order.
-* Admin account can click on "View All Reimbursement" to view all request.
+* Admin can view the order history from the admin portal.
-* Admin can approve and reject tickets.
+* Admin can view all the customer details.